zrajm/baremark/README.md

 It was shortened by:

+* Regexes are expanded by preprocessing (so that they may be written even shorter).
 * Tabs for indentation.
 * Shortening all variable names to single letter.
 * Using fat arrow functions (`=>`).